SalakJS/salak-schedule/README.md

 ### schedule options

-- noLocker: when all tasks are at `all` mode, you can set this as true. default: false.
 - Store: for `single` or `worker`，default redisStore
 - prefix: for `single` or `worker`，default 'salakTimer'
 - options: options for Store. default app.redis